Plot It Yourself: Plot summary

 Someone has been getting away with a different spin on plagiarism.
 It's the old scam – an unsuccessful author stealing ideas from an established source – but it's being worked differently.
 Now, the plagiarists are claiming that the well-known authors are stealing from them (as Wolfe puts it, "plagiarism upside down.").
 And they are making their claims stick: three successful claims in four years, one awaiting trial, and one that's just been made.

 These claims have damaged both the publishers and the authors.
 The Book Publishers of America (BPA) and the National Association of Authors and Dramatists (NAAD) form a joint committee to explore ways to stop the fraud, and the committee comes to Wolfe for help.
 The first four claims have shared certain characteristics: in the first, for example, the best selling author Ellen Sturdevant is accused by the virtually unknown Alice Porter of stealing a recent book's plot from a story that Porter sent her, asking her suggestions for improvement.
 Sturdevant ignores the accusation until Porter's manuscript is found in Sturdevant's house.
 The writing and publishing industry is convinced that the manuscript was planted, but the case was settled out of court.

 That scenario, with minor variations, is repeated four times, with other authors and by other plagiarists.
-The latest complaint has been made only recently, and the target of the complaint wonders when a manuscript will show up somewhere that it wasn't the day before.
+The latest complaint has been made only recently, by an author who has had her first success, and the target of the complaint wonders when a manuscript will show up in a place where it was not present the day before.
+The committee advises her to have her home checked by others to verify that no such short manuscript is in her home.
+Two on Wolfe's staff do this task.